nanoc/nanoc.app/content/docs/basics.md

 `:extension`
 : the extension of the file or the content file (if there is one, because it is possible to have a meta-file without a corresponding content file)

+`:mtime`
+: the time when the item was last modified

 ### Representations

 An item representation (or “rep” for short) is a compiled version of an item.
 Each representation has a name (a symbol, not a string).
 An item can have multiple representations, though usually it will have just one (named `default`).